SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1995-02-21-vincent-without.md

 <BR><I>The two of us scramble upstairs to the child's bedroom. </i>

 <i>Though I could hardly call him a child anymore.
 The boy was twelve, just two months shy of his thirteenth birthday.
-He was small for his age, but what was age to the son of a vampire and a sorceress?</i>
+He was small for his age, but what was age to the son of a sorceress?</i>

 <i>Each day I managed to stir from my coffin, I marvelled at his growth both physical and mental.
 He was a wise boy, obedient and reverent.
 So very unlike me when I was young.
 He was a bright point in a very dark time of my existence.</i>